-Sequencing for donning (putting on) and doffing (putting off) PPE - Coveralls
+Detmold D95 respirator mask donning (putting on) and doffing (taking off) poster

 Under current workforce health and safety legislation – Work Health and Safety Regulations, 2012 (SA), it is the responsibility of each healthcare worker to be familiar with and comply with these protective measures at all times when there is an identified risk of exposure.